Arquelio Torres Ramírez Coliseum

 The Arquelio Torres Ramírez Coliseum (Spanish: Coliseo Arquelio Torres Ramírez) is a sports arena in San Germán, Puerto Rico also known as "La Cuna" or "El hogar del monstruo anaranjado".
-It has capacity for 5000 people.
-It has recently been remodeled in preparation for the 2010 Central American and Caribbean Games.
-The basketball club Atléticos de San Germán host their home games at the Coliseum.
+It has a capacity of 5000 people.
+It was remodeled in preparation for the 2010 Central American and Caribbean Games.
+The basketball club Atléticos de San Germán hosts its home games at the Coliseum.